pololu/rpicsim/docs/RSpecIntegration.md

 Turning on RSpec integration
 ----

-To enable the RSpec integration, simply put this line in your `spec_helper.rb`:
+To load RPicSim and enable its RSpec integration, simply put this line in your `spec_helper.rb`:

     !!!ruby
     require 'rpicsim/rspec'